 Employees must not use taxi services at Commonwealth expense for private purposes.

-It is an employee’s responsibility (and hence the employee’s own cost) to transport himself or herself to and from work.
+It is an employee’s responsibility (and hence the employee’s own cost) to transport themselves to and from work.
 This responsibility includes travel to and from accommodation and the office when travelling on official business away from the work base.
 Exceptions to this requirement occur where:

 - the trip is approved for personal safety reasons (for example, where the risk to personal safety is significantly increased due to the requirement to work late); or